 Homemade marshmallows are absolutely, always worth the effort.
 Store-bought marshmallows (even the ‘gourmet’ ones!) use a ton of sugar and preservatives to keep the marshmallows good for a long shelf life.
-They are rather disappointing as they are overly sweet and quite firm and dry.
-On the other hand, homemade, with the right ingredients and right ratios, are super soft, springy and nobody in their right mind would choose store-bought after trying these.
+They tend to lack a strong flavor, are overly sweet and quite firm and dry.
+On the other hand, homemade, with the right ingredients and right ratios, are super soft, springy and have a bright, tart berry flavor.

 These raspberry marshmallows are exploding with raspberry flavor as they use two different types of berries to drive the flavor home.
 This recipe does it without compromising the sought-after bouncy texture of a good homemade mallow.